cool0401/cool0401/README.md

-<h1 align="left" id="macropower-title">:wave: Hello there!
-I'm a Web / Mobile / Blockchain / DevOps Expert.</h1>
+<h1 align="left" id="macropower-title">:wave: Senior AI & Full Stack Developer | Master of ASP.NET Core, Python, Rust</h1>
 <h3 align="left">I am a highly motivated software engineer with 8 years of experience working in teams of all sizes.
 I am adept at joining
 projects at an early stage, planning the architecture of the system, executing the plan, and scaling it for a high number of concurrent users.
 In addition to my technical skills, I can also provide valuable business insight during the development